b-wun/mod-dual-tracking/README.md

 ## Description

-`mod-dual-tracking` is an AzerothCore module written in C++ that enables concurrent node tracking for dual-profession gatherers.
+`mod-dual-tracking` is an AzerothCore module that enables concurrent node tracking for dual-profession gatherers.
 It alters server-side tracking behavior in-memory, allowing players with both Mining and Herbalism to display both resource node types on the minimap radar simultaneously.

 ---